-What influence does the 30%-ruling have on my pension accrual?
+How does the 30%-ruling affect my pension accrual?

-The addition has influence on the 30%-ruling, With a company car you can take into account 70% of the catalogue value.
-You can add 70% of the catalogue value and include it as a basis for the 30%-ruling.
+The addition has an influence on the 30%-ruling.
+With a company car you can take into account 70% of the list price.
+You can add 70% of the list price and include it as the basis for the 30%-ruling.